hermes_entrega_final_descargas_ai-03

 High-frequency Emergency and Rural Multimedia Exchange System

-The High-frequency Emergency and Rural Multimedia Exchange System, better known by its acronym, HERMES, provides affordable digital telecommunications over shortwave/HF radio using a simplified visual interface accessed via smartphone or computer, allowing for the transmission and reception of data (chat, audio, documents, photos, GPS coordinates, etc).
+The High-frequency Emergency and Rural Multimedia Exchange System, better known by its acronym, HERMES, provides affordable digital telecommunications over shortwave/HF radio using a simplified visual interface accessible via smartphone or computer, allowing for the transmission and reception of data (chat, audio, documents, photos, GPS coordinates, etc).
 For security, this information can be easily encrypted and password-protected by the sender.
 HERMES, both architecture designs and software, is free and open-source.

 Full system documentation and source code can be found here.